mantiumai/chirps/README.md

 # Chirps

-Chirps is a Django-based Python web application that allows users to search and scan vector databases for sensitive data.
-The application can connect to [Mantium](https://mantiumai.com/) applications and to vector databases like Redis and Pinecone.
-Users can create and manage scanning plans, execute scans against an asset using a selected plan, and view the results of the scan, including any findings.
+Chirps is a Django-based Python web application that allows users to search and scan vector databases for sensitive data, and to perform vulnerability testing against Large Language Models (LLM).
+The application can connect to [Mantium](https://mantiumai.com) applications and to vector databases like Redis and Pinecone, as well as API endpoints where LLMs are hosted.
+Users can create and manage scanning policies, execute scans against an asset using a selected policy, and view the results of the scan, including any findings.

 [![Chirps Demo](https://cdn.loom.com/sessions/thumbnails/d0829947113b4f3cbee90a1800335c1f-with-play.gif)](https://www.loom.com/share/d0829947113b4f3cbee90a1800335c1f?sid=84c4d9d7-ae12-44d7-8500-c3c8abb00f7d)